smcpeak/factorio-bulldozer-equipment/test-plan.md

 Walk toward some trees and check they are not marked.

-Place the vehicle down again.
+Place the vehicle down again and add fuel.

 Drive toward trees and check they are marked.